 In the past the Maasai have always lived in seemingly cooperative harmony with the wildlife, proof shown by the truly massive herds of wildlife seen when the first explorers arrived.
 What with the huge rise in population growth over the last fifty years, this has seen a catastrophic impact on the Mara as the tribes grow and their herds of cattle in which they are so reliant continue to grow in number, and whose reliance on grass continues to compete with that on the native wildlife.

 Above all the Mara is famous for the abundance of the famous 'Big Five' - elephant, black rhino, cape buffalo, leopard and of course the lion.
 Although the rhino is now no longer as plentiful as they once were, only 40 rhino are thought to be living in the Reserve, now much more plentiful in other reserves throughout Kenya.
-The big cats have bade made famous when 'Big Cat Diary' started filming in the late 1990's with the BBC.
+The big cats were made famous when 'Big Cat Diary' started filming in the late 1990's with the BBC.
 With that and the rising popularity of Nature documentaries, the lions of the Mara are possibly one of the most famous in the world.
 The most famous of these lions are a pride known to the Mara as the 'Marsh lions' due to the Musiara Marsh that they inhabit.

 The Maasai Mara without a doubt is an incredible place, it's vast plains going on for miles as far as the eye can see.
 Offering the animals the freedom that they deserve.
 Of course the success of the Mara and the protection of the animals rely partly from the popularity of the area, the tourism aspect that needs the animals to remain in order to keep being a popular destination for tourists all over the world.
 However the growing population of the local people and the distractions from the western world add to the intensity of the conflict between humans and the wildlife.
 Fortunately local schemes such as the creation of the conservancies within the dispersal zone give benefits to both the wildlife and the people.
 More information can be found on conservancies below.